eth-protocol-fellows/protocol-studies/notes/wiki_contributors_meeting/2024-05-02_release_plan.md

 - Mario: It's explained in the page.
 It's just an RPC verifier using data from an independent beacon node.
 - Rahul: Protocol overview is a priority for me.
 I got nerd sniped by Mario's lecture on Linux history and cryptopunks.
 - Mario: The biggest missing piece is testing.
 We should document hive or different testing mechanisms.
-- Kira: I kind of wrote a condensed version of the yellow paper.
-In case someone would like to review it: [link to the document]
+- Kira: I kind of [wrote a condensed version of the yellow paper](https://hackmd.io/@kira50/H1O4tO6WC).
+In case someone would like to review it.
 - Mario: Very cool.
 We should have it in the wiki.
 Feel free to open an issue and work on it.
 - Hopinheimer: I have an open issue on dev-p2p and am planning to catch up with it this weekend.
 - Mario: I would suggest Angus.
 He worked on networking and consensus and spent a lot of time on dev-p2p.